CleveritDemo/vanilla-javascript-jest/README.md

-# vanilla-javascript-jest
+# GH Copilot Adoption Program - Jest Testing

-simple usage of copilot for jest testing purposes
+Simple usage of characteristic of copilot for creating a project structure and comments, in this case a password checker project with Jest testing.

 ## Step 0: Open VS Code